WordPress/wporg-support-guidelines/guideline-02.md

-## Do Not Advertise or Promote Products
+## Don't spam

 The forums are here for providing users with a venue to get help with problems.
-Intentionally we do not have any sections for promoting plugins, themes, services and similar.

-Do not create topics with the intent of promoting any of the above.
-They will be deleted and accounts will be moderated.
+In light of this, please refrain from using signatures, new topics, or responses to existing topics as a venue to promote your plugins, themes or services.
+Your WordPress.org profile provides you the means to add a link to your own site if you so desire.